 Are your attempts to collect customer feedback a bit of a sore spot?
-Well… chatbot surveys might just be the remedy you are looking for.
+Well… a survey chatbot might just be the remedy you are looking for.

 There’s no need to emphasize that customer experiences and opinions of your company or product are important.
-If you are running a business, measuring client satisfaction should be your second nature.
+If you are running a business, measuring customer satisfaction is your second nature.

 The issue is, people rarely care that you need their opinions.

 How dare you sully their inbox and disturb their day with an annoying survey? 🤨☝️

 Your humble requests for a few answers often go unopened or end up floating in the wasteland that is the JUNK folder.

 Yet, we have to do it.
 We need to ask.

 Hence, you are here, looking for a better way to collect feelings, thoughts, and impressions and turn them into actionable data – a much better way than online surveys & questionnaires.

 Fortunately, there is a better way: survey bots.

 Not to undermine the king of rock n’ roll, but sometimes a little MORE conversation is the way towards “satisfactioning” you🕺🏻.
 Something as simple as twisting the concept into conversational surveys can make a significant difference.